eggburg/PKI-Docker-TestBed/README.md

 ```

-# Future plan
+# Future plans
-Add DNS server container to the testbed
+- Add DNS server container to the testbed
+- Add other SSL servers like apache or NGINX